kubedb/docs/docs/guides/postgres/initialization/script_source.md

       requests:
         storage: 1Gi
   init:
-    scriptSource:
+    script:
       configMap:
         name: pg-init-script
 ```

 Here,

-- `init.scriptSource` specifies scripts used to initialize the database when it is being created.
+- `init.script` specifies scripts used to initialize the database when it is being created.

-VolumeSource provided in `init.scriptSource` will be mounted in Pod and will be executed while creating PostgreSQL.
+VolumeSource provided in `init.script` will be mounted in Pod and will be executed while creating PostgreSQL.

 Now, let's create the Postgres crd which YAML we have shown above,